Table of Contents

 Anyway, a J-hook has a wider contact area against your bar than a round peg.
 This leads to less severe pounding-in of the knurling, but it also leads to scratches over a larger area, shaving off the knurling.
 All in all, I don’t think it’s better in this respect.
 Steel-on-steel is never a a good thing for durability.

-There is one possible disadvantage to J-hooks vs the simple pegs.
-A peg holds the bar at the same height you stick the peg through.
+There is one possible disadvantage to J-hooks vs the simple bolts.
+A bolt holds the bar at the same height you stick the bolt through.
 The J-hook holds the bar several inches lower.
 If you happen to be well over 6ft tall and you’re using a shorter squat rack like the Rogue SML-1, you could run into a problem with the max bar height.

 UHMW Plastic Lined J-Hooks